ppbrown/vlm-utils/training/README.md

 Contrariwise, the more varients of size you train on for a particular subject, the more you will displace knowledge about other things you are not training on.

+# Tensorboard logging

+These scripts output logging to tensorboard.

+With other programs, you may be used to seeing the typical "learning rate" and "loss" graphs.
+This, however, adds in "qk_grads_av" and "raw loss".

+This is because when you are training from scratch, it is really important to make sure that the "q/k gradients" arent doing crazy things like going to 0.
+It is also sometimes nice, when SNR is enabled, to compare the default loss stats, vs the "raw (non snr)" loss